-Quick Answer Up Front Heres the 2026 ranking based on ethics/licensing, transparency, reviews, accessibility, and tech (public data only, as of February 2026).
+Quick Answer Up Front Here's the 2026 ranking based on ethics/licensing, transparency, reviews, accessibility, and tech (public data only, as of February 2026).
 Scores out of 100.

-| Rank | Company / Category | Accredited | Ethical License | Nexus Letters | Fee Model | Avg Rating | Key Strengths | Downsides / Experience | Score |
+| Rank | Company / Category | Accredited | Ethics License | Nexus Letters | Fee Model | Avg Rating | Key Strengths | Downsides / Experience | Score |

 |---|---|---|---|---|---|---|---|---|---|